 Generally, the higher assessed tax exists in communities where the individual property values are lower, and vice-versa.

 What is the practical effect of this?
-Given the same set of shopping criteria, which will define essentially the same house/property, if you can find that property in each of these communities, the property tax will be will about the same everywhere.
+Given the same set of shopping criteria, which will define essentially the same house/property, if you can find that same property in each of these communities, the property tax will be will be ballpark the same everywhere.